mduschenes/simulation/README.md

 # Tensor Network Methods for Efficient Classical Simulation of Non-Unitary Quantum Processes
-A pure JAX based quantum circuit simulator library, including automatic differentiation of arbitrary quantum circuits, or Trotterized Hamiltonians, for use in quantum state preparation, unitary compilation, or optimization of arbitrary quantum channels with noise.
+A pure JAX based quantum circuit simulator library, including tensor network and state-vector methods for simulation of noisy quantum circuits, or Trotterized Hamiltonians, for use in quantum state preparation and unitary compilation, and state-vector automatic differentiation for optimization of arbitrary quantum channels with noise.

 Pre-processing, hyperparameter searches, and inter-dependent, parallelized job submission scripts, and post-processing with statistical analysis, and plotting are also included in the library.